python-diamond/Diamond/README.md

 Custom Collectors
 ======

-Diamond collectors run within the diamond process under the diamond server process and collect metrics that can be published to a graphite server.
+Diamond collectors run within the diamond process and collect metrics that can be published to a graphite server.

 Collectors are subclasses of diamond.collector.Collector.
 In their simplest form, they need to implement a single method called "collect".